Eschatologue/CM_wiki/docs/class/wizard/technomage.md

 ### Level 3: Out of Spells, not Shells

-*To master technomancy, you learn to balance magic and Cordite—a substance that rejects the Weave yet fuels Albion's firearms.*
+*To master technomancy, you learn to balance magic and Cordite—a substance that fuels Albion's firearms.*

 You gain proficiency with Short-Arms.
 When you reach level 10 in this class, you gain proficiency with Long-Arms.